Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • method of reasoning

-Since these methods support children's cognitive initiative in kindergarten and family conditions and are relevant for a number of reasons:
+Since these methods support children's cognitive initiative in kindergarten and family settings and are relevant for a number of reasons:

-• Firstly, they help the child get an early social positive experience of implementing their own ideas.
+• firstly, they help the child gain early social positive experience in realizing his own plans.

-• secondly, to act outside the box in a variety of circumstances, based on the originality of thinking.
+• secondly, to act unconventionally in a variety of circumstances, based on originality of thinking.

-• thirdly, by the time of entering the first grade, the child will learn to solve such complex problems as:
+• thirdly, by the time a child enters first grade, he will learn to solve such complex problems as:

-• be able to see the problem and ask questions;
+• be able to see a problem and ask questions;

 • be able to prove;